okadash/shelib/README.md

 **@core** --- the shell scripting library

+# ATTENTION

+Shelib is now under the maintainance mode.
+We do not ship any additional features and bugfixes without any requests from active users.

 # About

 Shelib , the shell scripting library, aims to be a convienient, extensible and modular library for /bin/sh and other shells on Unix-like systems.
 Load it for your scripts and make more simple, readable, maintainable and well-documented shell scripts and shell functions.